JoeVirtual/KonFoo/README.md

 It comes with sensible defaults out of the box.

-It aims to make the process of reading, decoding (deserializing), viewing, encoding (serializing) and writing binary data from and back to a data provider as easy as possible.
+It aims to make the process of reading, de-serializing, viewing, serializing and writing binary data from and back to a data provider as easy as possible.

 KonFoo in points:

--   declarative way to describe the mapping of binary data
+-   declarative way to describe the mapping of binary data to python types
--   declarative classes to map, read, decode/deserialize, encode/serialize
-    and write binary data from and back to a data source
+-   declarative classes to read, deserialize, serialize and write binary data from and back to a data source
 -   easy adjustable data provider bridge to any kind of data source
 -   nesting of classes
--   adaptable classes on the fly while reading/decoding binary data
+-   adaptable classes on the fly while reading/de-serializing binary data
 -   easy syntax for accessing nested fields
 -   loadable mapping content including nested data from an INI file
 -   savable mapping content including nested data to an INI file